azaghal/factorio-inventory-templates/README.md

 Valid inventory blueprints contain only constant combinators, with signals specifying what item filter is applied to a slot, and eventually where the chest limits have been set (red bar).

 Each constant combinator represents a single slot in the inventory filter configuration.
 Constant combinators are read from top to bottom and from left to right.
-Normally they will be laid-out in aligned rows, with each row consisting out of 10 combinators (mapping directly to the layout in inventory window).
+Normally they will be laid-out in aligned rows, with each row consisting out of (up to) 10 combinators (mapping directly to the layout in inventory window).

 First filter slot of a combinator is used to specify the inventory slot filter.
 Second filter slot of a combinator can optionally be set to red signal, indicating that the inventory slot belongs to chest limits area.
 Chest limits are applied only on inventories that support them.